 Sometimes people are reluctant to call their personal injury attorney to help with an insurance claim or settlement because they think it is too expensive.
 Our personal injury lawyers work on a contingency basis only.

 You do not pay us unless and until we recover a financial award for you.
 This allows you to concentrate on feeling better as you recuperate from your injuries.

 What to Expect if You File a Personal Injury Lawsuit

 Civil trials may take months to resolve.
 Depending on your health, this might not be the right choice for you.
 You also tend to receive compensation from a settlement faster than through a verdict.

 You Cannot Negotiate After You Accept a Settlement Offer

-That is why you should have a personal injury lawyer review the terms and conditions before you respond to a low personal injury settlement offer.
+That is why you should have your personal injury lawyer review the terms and conditions before you respond to a low personal injury settlement offer.
 Your lawyer can answer your questions if you choose to accept or reject the offer.

 Our firm accepts many types of personal injury cases, including auto accidents, truck accidents, workplace injuries, medical malpractice, and more.
 We will evaluate your case for free and advise you on any legal options you have.
 Please call (713) 850-8600 today.